ChamiLamelas/Go-Projects/ChatServer/DESIGN.md

     > Note: this will not be user-initiated, but is done automatically

 - Clients can join a specific chat room.
 If the room does not exist, then it must be created with that single user.
+If the client is already in another room, they are automatically removed from that room.
 - Clients can leave a chat room.
 - Clients can private message another client.
 - Clients can send a message that is broadcast to the chat room.